blessingekwere/8-weeks-SQL-challenge--Challenge-1--Dannys-Diner/README.md

 * bCustomer A is the 1st member of Danny’s Diner and his first order is curry.
 * The last item ordered by Customers A and B before they became members are sushi and curry.
 * Before they became members, both Customers A and B spent $25 and $40.
+* As at the time of tjis analysis customer C is not yet a member.

 ## RECOMMENDATION
 Based on the insights gathered from the data analysis, I would like to make the following recommendations for Danny's Diner: